chef/chef-web-docs/chef_master/source/custom_resources.rst

 For example, Chef includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.

 .. end_tag

+Custom resources were introduced in Chef version 12.5 and are now the preferred method of writing your own resources in Chef.
+If you are using an older version of the chef-client, please use the version picker (in the top left of the navigation) to select your version, and then choose the same topic from the navigation tree ("Extend Chef > Custom Resources").
+See also https://github.com/chef-cookbooks/compat_resource for using custom resources with chef-client 12.1 - 12.4.

+As of Chef client 12.14, individual resource properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.

 Syntax
 =====================================================